 Here’s what to do:

-- Avoid excessive screen recording and micromanagement unless required for compliance reasons.
+- Avoid excessive screen recording unless required for compliance management.

 - Let agents review their own calls before feedback sessions to identify their own areas of improvement.